Alkalinity of Water Definition:

 - M-Alkalinity also called Methyl orange Alkalinity because Methyl orange indicator used for analysis

-In alkalinity analysis different ions can be estimated separately by titration against standard acid solution, using selective indicators like phenolphthalein and methyl orange.
+In alkalinity analysis different ions can be estimated separately by doing titration process in two steps.

 Below reaction occurs during analysis: